 The cinereus shrew is also known as the masked or common shrew.
-They are a small, nocturnal, and solitary animal.
-Their color is grayish-brown with a lighter grayish color in the underbody.
+They are small, nocturnal, and solitary animals.
+Their color is grayish-brown with a lighter grayish hue in the underbody.

 The cinereous shrew measures about 9 cm, with a weight of just 5g and a lifespan of just 14 months.

 The cinereus shrew is a carnivore, eating insect larvae, ants, grasshoppers, crickets, spiders, worms, snails, small rodents, and salamanders.